-200.07.31C DETERMINING COUNTABLE AND EXCLUDABLE AMOUNTS OF ASSISTANCE
+200A.07.31C DETERMINING COUNTABLE AND EXCLUDABLE AMOUNTS OF ASSISTANCE

-- Verify that the assistance is a grant, scholarship, fellowship or gift. - Use documents in the individual's possession, contact with the institution or provider to verify the nature of the assistance.
-If the assistance is not totally excluded as Title IV HEA or BIA, verify the amount, date(s) of payment, payee and source of payment/payer, etc. - Determine the amount of tuition, fees, and other necessary educational expenses. - O Use receipts, bills with cancelled checks, contact with the provider, etc., to verify expenses paid.
+- · Verify that the assistance is a grant, scholarship, fellowship or gift. - Use documents in the individual's possession, contact with the institution or provider to verify the nature of the assistance.
+If the assistance is not totally excluded as Title IV HEA or BIA, verify the amount, date(s) of payment, payee and source of payment/payer, etc. - Determine the amount of tuition, fees, and other necessary educational expenses. - Use receipts, bills with cancelled checks, contact with the provider, etc., to verify expenses paid.
 If an expense is verified as incurred, but not paid, assume it will be paid.
-A signed allegation is acceptable evidence of expenses when it is unreasonable to obtain other evidence, e.g., daily bus fare, small expendable items, etc., but this does not apply to tuition, fees or books.
+A signed allegation is acceptable evidence of expenses when it is unreasonable to obtain other evidence, e.g., daily bus fare, small expendable items, etc., but this does not apply to tuition, fees or books. - Deduct the amount of tuition, fees and other necessary expenses from the gross amount of assistance. - Exclude any remainder from income if the individual alleges it will be used for necessary educational expenses. - Any portion not used or set aside is income in the month received and a resource the following month.